 Can the pregnancy conception calculator be wrong?

 Yes, of course.
 So, when does conception happen?
 There is no possibility being 100 % sure about it.
 You may be a little bit more certain if you track your cycle and have it perfectly regular.
 But even ultrasounds and blood tests aren't faultless.
-Remember, that your fertile window begins up to 5 days before ovulation and ends one day after it.
+Remember, that your fertile window begins approximately 5 days before ovulation and ends one day after it.
 So, although your conception date is, e.g., 11 July 2019, the intercourse that caused the pregnancy may have occurred as early as 6 July.
-However, with our conception calendar calculator, you can make an estimated guess!

 First signs of pregnancy